stranger1200/discord-qr-deleter/README.md

 Deletes QR codes automiatcally from not staff-members of the server (checked by Manage Messages permission).
 Will log all deletions to bot console.

 ## How to Use
-This bot has no settings and begins working as soon as it has been added to a server.
+This bot begins working as soon as it has been added to a server.
 It scans all attachments and embedded images.

-To get this information simply tag the bot in any channel that it has post-messages access to.
+It will also present this information alongside total server count and ping when tagged.

+## Settings
+The bot has one confirgurable setting, which is to enable a logging channel for the bot whenever it deletes a message.
+You can use the slash command `/setlogchannel` and specify either a channel to set the logging channel or "none" to remove it.

-## Self-hosting
+## Running the bot
-If you would like to host this bot yourself, follow these instructions.
+If you would like to run this bot, follow these instructions.

 1. Download and install [Node.JS](https://nodejs.org/en/)
 2. Download this repository as a zip.